International draughts: Computers

 Computer draughts programs have been improving every year.
-First draughts programs were written in the mid-1970s.
+The first draughts programs were written in the mid-1970s.
 The first computer draughts tournament took place in 1987.
 In 1993, computer draughts program Truus ranked about 40th in the world.
 In 2003 computer draughts program Buggy beat world number 8 Samb.
 In 2005, the 10-time world champion and 2005 World champion, Alexei Chizhov, commented that he could not beat the computer, but he also would not lose to the computer.
 In 2010, the 9 piece endgame database was built.

 Schwarzman beat Maximus (2012)

-Alexander Schwarzman beat computer program Maximus on April 14, 2012.
+Alexander Schwarzman beat computer program Maximus on 14 April, 2012.
 Schwarzman won game 2 in the 6-game match.
 The other 5 games were draws.
 Schwarzman was world champion in 1998, 2007, and 2009.
 Jan-Jaap van Horssen of the Netherlands wrote Maximus.
 Maximus used a six-piece endgame database.
 The computer was an Intel core i7-3930K at 3.2 GHz 32 gigabytes memory; it had six cores with hyperthreading.
 The average search depth was 24.5 ply.
 The average number of moves evaluated per second was 23,357,000.
 The average search time was 3 minutes and 52.98 seconds.